chrisdalke/data-transfer-storage-calculator/README.md

-# data-transfer-storage-calculator
+# Telemetry Data Transfer &amp; Storage Calculator
-Telemetry Data Transfer &amp; Storage Calculator
+This is a small demo static React application that helps compute data transfer quantities for continuously streaming telemetry.
+It is deployed statically to Github pages.